madMAx43v3r/chia-gigahorse/README.md

 ```
 Note the usage of `./chia.bin ...` instead of just `chia ...`, this is the only difference in usage with Gigahorse.

+You can start the official Chia GUI after starting Gigahorse, however it needs to be the same version.
+It will still complain about version mismatch but when the base version (like 1.6.2) is the same then it works.

 Also: There is no need to re-sync the blockchain, Gigahorse node will re-use your existing DB and config.
 Even the old v1 DB format still works.

 ### Usage Windows